ayudhaamari/real-waste-classification-cnn/README.md

 ## 📊 Model Performance

-Our current model achieves an accuracy of 82% on the test set.
+The current model achieves an accuracy of 82% on the test set.
 Detailed metrics:

 - Precision: 0.83
 - Recall: 0.81